Applying for a Royal Charter

 Formal Petition

-If, after these preliminary discussions, the body wishes to proceed to petition for a Charter the following are the General Rules of Procedure (also at this stage, should the PCO have not yet seen the draft Charter and by-laws they will have to be sent so that the drafting can be agreed):
+If, after these preliminary discussions, the body wishes to proceed to petition for a Charter the following are the General Rules of Procedure (should the PCO have not previously seen the draft Charter and by-laws, the Petition is unlikely to be accepted until the drafting can be agreed):

 The application should be made in the form of a Petition, which should commence: